apm-denizens/dsc80-project3/README.md

   - There are a lot of columns that are essentially True/False values.
 However, these values are denoted by 0 or 1.
 As a result, the datatype can be misinterpreted as an integer instead of a boolean value.
   - Checking to see if columns are T/F
     - Create a set of values within the column.
-If they're 0/1, then convert values in column to T/F
+If the set only has elements 0 and 1, then convert the values in the column to T/F

 - Convert Data Types
   - Running the pandas convert_dtypes function on the dataset.
 Infers string, integer, and float types when appropriate.